cosmicbuffalo/super_lazy.nvim/README.md

 3. For plugins defined in recipes (other plugins' `lazy.lua` files), tracks the parent plugin
 4. Assigns the plugin to the first matching repository

+### Known Limitations

+This plugin essentially works by piggybacking on top of the existing `lazy.nvim` plugin manager's functionality and stepping in after the main repo's lockfile has been updated by `lazy.nvim` to layer on logic around splitting the lockfile across multiple repos.
+Due to this, there are some known limitations in behavior of this plugin:

+- `Lazy` expects one plugin to have one version
+  - Plugins that exist in multiple config repos with different versions are not handled by Lazy - only the version in the main config repo will be visible to Lazy on restore, and only the installed version will be written to lockfiles on updates
+- `Lazy` only reads the main config repo's lockfile for restore operations
+  - For any plugins located in additional config repos, they will be updated to the latest commit on their configured branch during a restore operation instead of to the version in their respective config repo's lockfile

+> [!NOTE]
+> These limitations may be solveable by `super_lazy.nvim`, but the current state of this plugin does not address these limitations.

 ## Troubleshooting

 ### Health Check